Web3bazaar/testnet-contracts/README.md

 ## About this repo

-Thisrepo contains the solidity code used in the Bazaar test smart contract hosted on the Mumbai test network.
+This repo contains the solidity code used in the Bazaar test smart contract hosted on the Mumbai test network.

 ## About the Smart contract